Diego-Paris/codecrafters-shell-csharp/BLOG_POST.md

 - Show partial completions
 - Implement backspace behavior

-To build a real shell, I needed to read **individual keystrokes** and manage my own input buffer.
+In other words, `Console.ReadLine()` gives you the finished product with no control over the process.
+For a real shell, I needed to read **individual keystrokes** and manage my own input buffer.

 ### The Implementation